jcaromiq/adh-rust/README.md

   Commands:

+    mysql                       Run mysql
-    nginx                       Run nginx with a volume in the current directory start <container_id>        Start container with given id stop <container_id>         Stop container with given id ps                          Formatted ps for running dockers
+    nginx                       Run nginx with a volume in the current directory --database_name         Optional.
+Allows you to specify the name of a database to be created on image startup --root_password         Optional.
+Specifies the password that will be set for the MySQL root superuser account If not set, a random password will be created and printed at the end start <container_id>        Start container with given id stop <container_id>         Stop container with given id ps                          Formatted ps for running dockers